camaraproject/DeviceSwap/README.md

 ## Release Information
 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.
 * The release r1.2 contains the version 0.1.0 of the Device Swap API.
-It is the release of the v0.1.0.
 The release tag is [r1.2](https://github.com/camaraproject/DeviceSwap/tree/r1.2).
 - 0.1.0 Device Swap API definition **with inline documentation**:
   - OpenAPI [YAML spec file](https://github.com/camaraproject/DeviceSwap/blob/r1.2/code/API_definitions/device-swap.yaml)
   - [View it on ReDoc](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/camaraproject/DeviceSwap/r1.2/code/API_definitions/device-swap.yaml&nocors)